derivia/study-notes/notes/PERSONAL-NOTES.md

     - Binary tree
         - A binary tree is one that has at most two children nodes for each node.
         - The nodes are called left and right.
-        - @TODO: Make a binary tree in C.
-        - @TODO: Continue notes about trees.
-    - @TODO: Add notes about different tree and their uses.
-- [ ] Graphs

 ## Algorithms
 > Implementations: [Here](https://github.com/derivia/algorithms)